 - Improvement of intestinal transit

-- Balance in weight and blood cholesterol levels
+- Normalization of body weight and blood cholesterol levels

 - Lower incidence of allergic reactions

-- Increased levels of folic acid, cyanocobalamin and vitamin K in the body
+- Higher levels of folic acid, cyanocobalamin and vitamin K

 How should I take my probiotic supplement?